 Reader’s reports should be anonymous to the author but signed and dated for the benefit of the jury (to be kept confidential), and they should not be more than three years old.
 The reports must be substantive, analytical evaluations of the complete manuscript.
 Mere endorsements are not acceptable.
 The author’s response to the reports should be included with the application so that the current state of the manuscript is made clear.
 The Meiss Jury does not admit reports written by the author’s dissertation adviser or other interested parties, such as a series editor.
 Note that reader’s reports are a significant and influential element of the grant application.

 Awards are open to publishers of all nations.
 Commercial, university, and museum presses are all eligible.
-Applicant authors and presses must be institutional CAA members, although on a case-by-case basis CAA may waive that requirement upon request.
+Applicant authors and presses must be institutional CAA members.
+Self-published manuscripts are not eligible for this grant.
 While all periods and all areas of art history and visual studies may be considered, eligibility does not embrace excavation or other technical reports, articles, previously published works (including collections of previously published essays), or congress proceedings.
 Within a calendar year, a press may submit the same manuscript for a Meiss Grant and a Wyeth Grant, but a book that wins one CAA publishing grant is ineligible to receive another CAA-administered grant and will be removed from consideration for the other grant.
 A project that has been rejected for a grant may not be resubmitted to the same grant, except in a rare case where substantial revision has been made to the material, and the publisher has so noted in the application.
 At its discretion, the jury may decline to review the resubmitted application.
 Publishers are encouraged to submit no more than two or three books for consideration in any one grant period, except in extraordinary circumstances.